Trump’s Guardrails Are Gone

 David A. Graham: Mueller’s damning portrait of Trump

-Other moves to dump Sessions also collapsed, due to the staff’s reluctance to follow through.
+Other moves to dump Sessions also collapsed, because of the staff’s reluctance to follow through.

-Aboard Marine One in July, 2017, Trump told Priebus that he needed to get Sessions’ resignation “immediately.”
+Aboard Marine One in July 2017, Trump told Priebus that he needed to get Sessions’s resignation “immediately.”

 Discussing the attorney general’s fate later in the day, Priebus told the president it would be a “calamity” to lose Sessions because it would trigger a series of high-level resignations at the Justice Department.
 After a few days, Trump cooled off and agreed to let Sessions remain for the time being.